Cozy Peach Kitchen

 Spicy Peanut Noodles

-Published: May 18, 2022 · Modified: Jul 27, 2022 by Cassidy Reeser · This post may contain affiliate links.
+Modified: Dec 9, 2025 · Published: May 18, 2022 by Cassidy Reeser, MS, RD · This post may contain affiliate links

 Spicy peanut noodles are packed with savory flavor and the perfect level of heat, and they're ready in just 15 minutes!
 This recipe is perfect for weeknight meals, vegan, and easy to make gluten-free.

 This spicy peanut noodle stir fry is another 30-minute recipe that's perfect for weeknight dinners.
-It's very similar to my almond butter stir fry and tofu stir fry, but this time we're using a spicy peanut sauce tossed with rice noodles, edamame, and mixed vegetables.
+It's very similar to my almond butter stir fry and tofu noodle stir fry, but this time we're using a spicy peanut sauce tossed with rice noodles, edamame, and mixed vegetables.

 Why this recipe works